uptrace/uptrace/README.md

 The Business Source [License](LICENSE) is identical to Apache 2.0 with the only exception being that you can't use the code to create a cloud service or, in other words, resell the product to others.

 BSL is adopted by MariaDB, Sentry, CockroachDB, Couchbase and many others.
-In most cases it is a more permissive license than, for example, AGPL, because it allows private changes to the code.
+In most cases, it is a more permissive license than, for example, AGPL, because it allows you to make private changes to the code.

 In three years, the code also becomes available under Apache 2.0 license.
 You can learn more about BSL [here](https://mariadb.com/bsl-faq-adopting/).